How Big Of A Sailboat Can One Person Handle?

 Docking a large sailboat

-Modern sailboats of this size usually have a bow thruster, making it significantly easier to maneuver the vessel into tight areas and marinas.
-My friend, who has been sailing his entire life, lives aboard and sails his Moody 54.
-His boat has a bow and stern thruster, making it easier to maneuver than my 41-footer!
+Modern vessels of this size usually have a bow thruster, making it significantly easier to maneuver the vessel into tight areas and marinas.
+My friend, who has been sailing his entire life, lives aboard and sails his close to 55 foot sailboat.
+His boat has a bow and stern thruster, making it easier to maneuver than my 40 foot boat!

 Conclusion: Is it realistic to sail a large sailboat by yourself?